stouffer/EvoGeoModules/manuscript/outline.md

 structure of ecological networks, or more broadly, assemblages of several species, using illustrations from empirical dataset

+# Dataset used

+- Cite DOI of datasets

+- 51 sites, spatial coordinates

+- number species, L, Co and distribution of Co locally

+- Infos on phylogeny

+- Analyzed using PACo @balb13 @buck14

 # Point 1 -- Strong hypothesis that macro-evolutionary processes have macro-ecological consequences

 - We expect a matching between the scales of eco/evo mechanisms